 There are some entries in the county database entry which are used by some of the search routines:

 - The name of the county town.

 - A grid reference for the physical centre of the county.

 - Whether this county section of the gazetteer is being maintained and developed.

 A number of CGI scripts are available to access the gazetteer information in a number of ways.
-See the pages on cgi scripts for details.

 - nearby: Add a link on a town or parish page to search the gazetteer and show nearby places in the button bar at the top of the page.
 The call to locate nearby places is via a link nearby cgi script with appropriate parameters.